 For information exchange, there are several categories of metadata required:

-metadata about the overall exchange catalogue, metadata about each of the datasets contained in the catalogue, and metadata about the support files that make up the package.
+metadata about the overall exchange dataset and catalogue,

+discovery metadata about each of the datasets contained in the catalogue, and

+discovery metadata about the support files that make up the package.

 The discovery metadata classes have numerous attributes which enable important information about the datasets and accompanying support files to be examined without the need to process the data, e.g. decrypt, decompress, load etc. Other catalogues can be included in the exchange set in support of the datasets such as feature, portrayal, coordinate reference systems, codelists etc. The attribute “purpose” of the support file metadata provides a mechanism to update support files more easily.

-This clause defines the mandatory and optional metadata needed for S-111.
-For information exchange, there are several categories of metadata required: metadata about the overall exchange catalogue, metadata about each of the datasets contained in the catalogue, and metadata about the support files, if any, that make up the package.
-In some cases the metadata may be repeated in a national language.

 12.2 Discovery Metadata

-An outline the overall concept of an S-111 exchange set for the interchange of geospatial data and its relevant metadata is explained in the following figures.
+An outline of the overall concept of an S-111 exchange set for the interchange of geospatial data and its relevant metadata is explained in the following figures.
 Figure 12.1 depicts the realization of the ISO 19139 classes which form the foundation of the exchange set.
 The overall structure of the S-111 metadata for exchange sets is modelled in Figures 12.2 and 12.3.
 More detailed information about the various classes is shown in Figure 12.4.
+Whether the individual metadata parameters are mandatory or optional is defined in the individual tables.